-1 - The financial information presented in respect of Q3 and 9M 2019 was examined by the Board of Directors on November 5th, 2019 and has been prepared in accordance with IFRS as adopted in the European Union and applicable at that date.
-This information has not been audited.
+The financial information presented in respect of the fourth quarter and 2019 has been prepared in accordance with IFRS as adopted in the European Union and applicable at that date.
+The audit procedures carried out by the Statutory Auditors on the consolidated financial statements are in progress.